Compensation and Benefits

 Geographic Differentials (Geo Pay)

 Employees assigned to designated locations are eligible to receive a geographic pay differential in effect for that location.
-Geo pay is based on costs of labor and supplements employees' base salaries to provide locally competitive salaries.
+Geographic pay supplements employees' base salaries to provide locally competitive salaries.
+Base pay plus geographic pay cannot exceed the total pay cap.